-As a professional services firm, we have professional and ethical obligations to keep confidential the information we receive in the context of a lawyer-client and agent-client relationship.
+As a professional services firm, we have professional and ethical obligations to keep confidential the information we receive in the context of a lawyer-client relationship.

 Personal information is defined in PIPEDA as information about an identifiable individual, but does not include the name, title or business address or telephone number of an employee of an organization.
 In other words, it does not include the information that one expects to find on a business card.